WorldWideWebster/github.io/Projects/iot_temp_probe/design.md

 ### ESP8266 RTOS SDK
 The ESP8266 RTOS SDK, hosted on [GitHub](https://github.com/espressif/ESP8266_RTOS_SDK/tree/master), is an IoT development framework SDK on top of a FreeRTOS port to the ESP8266EX, in the style of the ESP-IDF, which is the popular development environment for the ESP32 devices by Espressif.
-Included in it are many examples, including those that show capabilities for a WiFi client, provisioning WiFi, WPA/WPA2 security, and OTA updates.
+Included in it are many examples, including those that show capabilities for a WiFi client, provisioning WiFi, WPA/WPA2 security, and OTA updates, making it perfect for my project.

 #### Key Features:
 - **RTOS Foundation**: Built on FreeRTOS, the SDK facilitates concurrent handling of multiple tasks, crucial for complex IoT applications.